"Feeling obviously pretty bad, two up with three to play, but Cam played great"

 McIlroy was two up with three to play in his semi-final against Cameron Young before losing on the first extra hole, while Sam Burns beat defending champion and world number one Scottie Scheffler on the 21st hole at Austin Country Club.

-“Feeling obviously pretty bad, two up with three to play, but Cam played great,” McIlroy said.
+“Feeling obviously pretty bad, two up with three to play, but Cam played great,” McIlroy said before going on to defeat Scheffler 2&1 in the Consolation match for third place overall.
 “He birdied 16 and 18 and then made a hell of a birdie there (on the play-off hole) after getting an unlucky break with the tee shot.

 “I just didn’t do enough over those last four holes to close him out and when you don’t do that and you’re up against a player of Cam’s calibre that’s what’s going to happen.”